vyraun/Snake/README.md

 <img src="images/snake.gif" />

-It is (much) better than a random model, but it still needs to learn to get to fruit in fewer steps.
+The model has learned to get to fruit in few steps, however it still needs to learn to keep alive longer.